cmusatyalab/openface/docs/training-new-models.md

 If your data directory changes, delete these files so they will be regenerated.

+### Stopping and starting training
+Models are saved in the `work` directory after every epoch.
+If the training process is killed, it can be resumed from the last saved model with the `-retrain` option.
+Also pass a different `-manualSeed` so a different image sequence is sampled and correctly set `-epochNumber`.

 ## 4. Analyze training
 Visualize the loss with [training/plot-loss.py](https://github.com/cmusatyalab/openface/blob/master/training/plot-loss.py).